-This site was created to help you learn about the many different materials and styles being used in today’s kitchen sinks.
-It’s currently divided into two parts–one that discusses the various materials used in kitchen sinks, and one dedicated to design and style.
+This page is designed to help you learn about the many different materials and styles being used in today’s kitchen sinks.

 For the first-time sink shopper, the huge assortment of materials can make buying the right sink more difficult than it needs to be.
 This section discusses the various materials used to make kitchen sinks.

-Stainless steel sinks are among the most popular on the market–in fact, according to Franke 70% of all sinks are made using stainless steel.
+Stainless steel sinks are among the most popular on the market.
+According to leading sink manufacturer Franke, 70% of all sinks are made using stainless steel.

 Compared to other materials, stainless steel tends to be inexpensive, although designer brands like Kohler and Blanco can still easily cost upwards of $300.
 The versatility of stainless means that stainless steel sinks are available in a variety of installation types (undermount, top mount, etc).